cytojen/g5-mp3-daa/README.md

 ## Features

-- ✅ Select from multiple Decrease and Coqnuer algorithms
+- ✅ Select from multiple Decrease and Conquer algorithms
 - ✅ Input custom data arrays
 - ✅ View algorithm step-by-step visualization
 - ✅ Check the runtime of the algorithm